ENSURING A FAIR AND REASONABLE OUTCOME FOR YOU

 In regards to future needs, it is relevant to consider what income earning capacity the parties have, where any children under the age of 18 years are living, whether either party has any medical issues that would impact upon their financial needs.

 If parties can agree on the division of their assets, then the Family Law Act states that only way that their agreement can be binding is if they have Consent Orders or a Binding Financial Agreement.

 Obtaining Consent Orders, means we prepare an Application for Consent Orders form, which sets out in full detail all assets and liabilities of each party.
 We also give other relevant information, including what contributions each party made, what future needs factors are relevant, and what assets have been acquired or disposed of since separation.

 We then prepare Consent Orders, which become the Court Orders, and it sets out what each person has to do, including what payments need to be made, or transfers, and by what date.

 Alternatively, we can prepare a Binding Financial Agreement.
 Similarly, it involves full details regarding assets, debts, and other relevant circumstances.
-It does not get sent to the Family Court for approval.
+It does not get sent to the Court for approval.
 However, to be valid, each party must seek independent legal advice, and each lawyer needs to sign a certificate evidencing that they have given their client advice in regards to the advantages and disadvantages of signing the BFA.

 Get in touch